Akurosia/horizoverlay/README.md

 A lot of inspiration from [Kagerou](https://github.com/hibiyasleep/kagerou) overlay by [@hibiyasleep](https://github.com/hibiyasleep).

 A very special thanks for [@yorushika](https://github.com/yorushika) to translating into Simplified / Traditional Chinese!!!

+A very special thanks for [@moondark](https://github.com/mooondark) to translating into French!!!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).